 30-Night Test Results

 MattressNut tested the AS1 over 30 nights with three rotating sleeper profiles: stomach sleeper at 175 lb, back sleeper at 200 lb, and side sleeper at 145 lb.
-The stomach and back sleeper profiles are the primary audience for a 7/10 firm mattress; the side sleeper profile was included specifically to document where the AS1 falls short.
-All testing was conducted in a climate-controlled room at 68°F. Pressure mapping, 8-hour heat-pad cooling tests, edge load tests at 185 lb seated, and a motion transfer drop test were run at 15-day and 30-day marks to account for foam break-in.
+The stomach and back profiles are the primary audience; the side sleeper profile was included specifically to document where the AS1 falls short.
+All testing was in a climate-controlled room at 68°F. Pressure mapping, 8-hour heat-pad cooling tests, edge load tests at 185 lb seated, and a motion transfer drop test were run at the 15-day and 30-day marks.

 Pressure Relief: Back and Stomach (9.0/10)

 For back and stomach sleepers, the AS1’s firm profile performs well.
-The 6-inch Bio-Core base prevents excessive hip sinkage — the primary structural requirement for stomach sleepers, where spinal alignment depends on the hips staying level with the shoulders.
-Our pressure mapping at 175 lb in the prone position showed low peak pressure across the lumbar and pelvis, with the mattress surface distributing load without the hip dip characteristic of medium-firm or softer models.
-Back sleepers at 200 lb showed similar results: the 7/10 firmness provided consistent lumbar support without the pressure buildup at the sacrum that over-soft mattresses produce.
+The 6-inch Bio-Core base prevents excessive hip sinkage, the primary structural requirement for stomach sleepers, where spinal alignment depends on the hips staying level with the shoulders.
+Our pressure mapping at 175 lb in the prone position showed low peak pressure across the lumbar and pelvis.
+Back sleepers at 200 lb showed consistent lumbar support without pressure buildup at the sacrum that over-soft mattresses produce.

 Pressure Relief: Side Sleepers (7.0/10)

 This is the defining limitation of the AS1.
-Our 145 lb side sleeper profile showed pronounced pressure at the greater trochanter and acromion — the hip and shoulder contact points in the lateral position.
+Our 145 lb side sleeper profile showed pronounced pressure at the greater trochanter and acromion, the hip and shoulder contact points in the lateral position.
 A 7/10 firm surface does not have enough give to allow the shoulder to sink and the spine to align laterally.
 The 7.0/10 score reflects measurable pressure buildup that, over a full night, would translate to numbness or discomfort in the hip and shoulder for most side sleepers under 200 lb.
-Side sleepers above 200 lb body weight generate enough compressive force to engage the foam more effectively, but even there the AS1 is not recommended for primary side sleeping.
-The AS3 (5/10 medium with full HIVE zoning) is the appropriate recommendation for side sleepers.
+The AS3 with full HIVE zoning is the appropriate recommendation for side sleepers.

 Cooling (9.0/10)

-The AS1 is the best-cooling model in the all-foam AS lineup, and the construction explains why.
-A 10-inch foam stack has less insulating mass than the 12-inch AS3 or taller models.
+The AS1 is the best-cooling model in the all-foam AS lineup.
+A 10-inch foam stack has less insulating mass than the 12-inch AS3.
 In our 8-hour heat-pad test, the AS1 surface ran 0.4°F cooler on average than the AS3 all-foam across the full test period.
-Bio-Pur’s open-cell structure dissipates heat faster than conventional closed-cell memory foam, and the thinner comfort layer means body heat encounters less material before reaching the ventilated surface.
-For back and stomach sleepers who run warm, the AS1’s cooling performance is a practical advantage over the rest of the AS foam lineup.
+Bio-Pur’s open-cell structure dissipates heat faster than conventional closed-cell memory foam.
+For back and stomach sleepers who run warm, the AS1’s cooling is a practical advantage over the rest of the AS foam lineup.

 Edge Support (8.2/10)

 The high-density Bio-Core base layer provides solid edge support for an all-foam mattress.
-In our 185 lb seated edge test, the AS1 compressed 1.5 inches at the perimeter — less compression than the AS3 all-foam at 1.9 inches, reflecting the firmer construction throughout.
-For guest rooms and single sleepers who use the full sleeping surface, the AS1 holds its perimeter reliably.
-It is not at the level of a pocket coil edge (the AS3 Hybrid at 9.1/10), but it exceeds most all-foam mattresses at this price point.
+In our 185 lb seated edge test, the AS1 compressed 1.5 inches at the perimeter, less than the AS3 all-foam at 1.9 inches, reflecting the firmer construction.
+It is not at the level of a pocketed coil edge (the AS3 Hybrid scores 9.1/10), but it exceeds most all-foam mattresses at this price point.

 Motion Isolation (8.5/10)

 All-foam construction isolates motion well relative to coil-based alternatives.
-In our 10 lb drop test, the AS1 absorbed vibration effectively, registering 28 percent lower amplitude than a standard innerspring and comparable to other all-foam mattresses in this price bracket.
+In our 10 lb drop test, the AS1 absorbed vibration effectively, registering 28% lower amplitude than a standard innerspring.
 For couples sharing the AS1, normal nighttime movement will not significantly disturb a sleeping partner.
-The 8.5/10 score matches the AS3 all-foam in this category — the foam type is similar enough that firmness level does not meaningfully change motion performance.

 Pros and Cons